Attachment measures: Disturbances of Attachment Interview (DAI)

 Disturbances of Attachment Interview developed, by Smyke and Zeanah, (1999), is a semi-structured interview designed to be administered by clinicians to caregivers.
 This method is designed to pick up not only reactive attachment disorder but also Zeannah et al.'s (1993) suggested new alternative categories of disorders of attachment.
 It covers 12 items, namely having a discriminated, preferred adult, seeking comfort when distressed, responding to comfort when offered, social and emotional reciprocity, emotional regulation, checking back after venturing away from the care giver, reticence with unfamiliar adults, willingness to go off with relative strangers, self endangering behavior, excessive clinging, vigilance/hypercompliance and role reversal.

 Measures of attachment in adolescents

 Attachment Interview for Childhood and Adolescence (AICA)

 This is a version of the Adult Attachment Interview (AAI) rendered age appropriate for adolescents.
 The classifications of dismissing, secure, preoccupied and unresolved are the same as under the AAI described below.

 Measures in adults

 The three main ways of measuring attachment in adults include the Adult Attachment Interview (AAI), the Adult Attachment Projective Picture System (AAP), and self-report questionnaires.
-The AAI, AAP, and the self-report questionnaires were created with somewhat different aims in mind.
-Shaver and Fraley note:
+The AAI and AAP are based on a developmental perspective, while the self-report questionnaires are based on a social psychology perspective.
+Each assessment was created with somewhat different aims in mind.
+Shaver and Fraley, coming from the social psychology perspective, note: